 - Provisions of capital markets and the financial supervisory laws

-We have counseled and represented our clients in the aforementioned areas of law for many years and would be happy to help you navigate these and other German and EU laws regarding (anti-)competitive practices.
+We have counseled and represented our clients in the aforementioned areas of law for many years and would be happy to help you navigate these and other German and EU laws regarding competition law in Germany.

-According to current German legal precedent, companies employing legally invalid General Terms and Conditions are engaged in unfair competition – exposing them to the risk of receiving cease and desist letters or even lawsuits from competitors.
-To prevent your competitors from finding any flaws, we recommend having our attorneys review your existing General Terms and Conditions, or drafting them anew.
+According to current German legal precedent, companies employing legally invalid General Terms and Conditions are engaged in unfair competition - exposing them to the risk of receiving cease and desist letters or even lawsuits from competitors.
+To prevent your competitors from finding any flaws, we recommend having an unfair competition attorney review your existing General Terms and Conditions, or drafting them anew.

 No matter the industry, most businesses today operate a company website.
-However, not all have carefully considered whether their website is legally compliant.
-WINHELLER is specialized in analyzing clients’ websites for potential legal issues, including anti-competitive practices.
-Please refer to our site entry – E-Commerce – for more information.
+However, not all of them have carefully considered whether their website is legally compliant.
+WINHELLER is specialized in analyzing clients' websites for potential legal risks, including anti-competitive practices.
+Find more information here: E-Commerce